snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 I would strongly recommend having the goal of getting multiple offers.

 - Multiple offers are instrumental in negotiating a better compensation package.
 Even if you are absolutely obsessed about working at one and only one company, presenting them with an alternative offer can help score a better pay.
+This information is often collected by recruiters to fight for a better offer approval for you.
 - Interviewing at different places gives you a peak into diverse work cultures, company missions and what different teams are working on.
 This is a great discovery process and could influence your current or future career decisions.
 - More offers give you the flexibility to make a more informed choice.
 Maybe a remote option doesn't matter right now but could, an offer with flexibility of which city you work from could make you consider moving to New York like you always wanted to!
 - When you're given an offer with a deadline, it's easier to turn it down if you're still interviewing when you have another offer at hand with some time left before expiry.